On My Way Here

-On My Way Here is the fourth studio album released by Clay Aiken on May 6, 2008.
-This album of both ballads and pop-rock is an eclectic mix of styles and tempos.
-Aiken wanted to get away from using multiple producers and chose Grammy Award-winning British producer Mark 'Kipper' Eldridge (Sting, Chris Botti) to produce the album.
-Jaymes Foster was the executive producer.
-This was his final studio album for RCA.
+On My Way Here is the fourth studio album by American singer Clay Aiken.
+It was released on May 6, 2008, through RCA Records.
+Featuring a blend of ballads and pop-rock, the album explores a range of styles and tempos.
+Seeking a more unified sound, Aiken worked primarily with Grammy Award–winning British producer Mark "Kipper" Eldridge, with Jaymes Foster serving as executive producer.